without Internet Explorer,

 In conclusion, the band is very competent and has a great potential.
 I wonder if they will tone down the experimentation or they will increase it, because I can not see them staying the same if they want to remain interesting.
 This one is recommended to hear!

 Whenever someone thinks of black metal, the first countries that come to mind are Norway, Sweden or Finland with bands such as Emperor, Darkthrone or Impaled Nazarene, or even Greece, with acts like Rotting Christ or Varathron.
-In this case, we will talk about Paimonia, a band that comes from Serbia and shows a quality level that is not always present in bands considerably bigger than this project.
+In this case, Paimonia will be the centre of attention, a band that comes from Serbia and shows a quality level that is not always present in bands considerably bigger than this project.

 Proving that geographic conditions represent no obstacle at all, Paimonia comes off as a black metal band highly, and I mean, highly influenced by death metal, something that can be mainly heard in the guitar parts, which without putting aside the black metal essence, show a strong influence of death metal.
 Talking about the guitars, Bojan Vukoman shows very good songwriting skills, since the songs, without straying too far away from the genre, don’t end up being tedious or boring.
 The inclusion of acoustic guitar parts, not only as intros or outros to the songs, as can be seen in tracks like Ruined from Catharsis, add a lot of freshness to the compositions, which combined with the already well-thought-out structures of the songs, results in a really interesting ride throughout the album.
 Another strong part of the band is their drummer, Nikola Pacek-Vetnik, who demonstrates impeccable double bass skills as well as a great endurance and consistency while playing.
 Another good thing is that he’s not blasting 24/7, instead, he adjusts properly to the songs with some nice fills and patterns that contribute to the tightness of the compositions.